jiya-makhija/recipes-and-ratings/README.md

 We observed that recipes with missing descriptions tend to have fewer steps on average, suggesting that **simpler recipes are less likely to have descriptions**.
 This supports the idea that missing descriptions are dependent on recipe complexity, making them **Missing at Random (MAR)**.

 #### Distribution of ratings based on Missing Descriptions
 We also investigated whether user ratings correlate with missing descriptions.
-The goal was to determine whether recipes without descriptions tend to have lower or higher ratings.
+The goal was to determine whether recipes without descriptions tend to have lower or higher ratings. \
-**Null Hypothesis**: The missingness of `description` does not depend on `rating` **Alternative Hypothesis**: The missingness of `description` does depend on `rating`.
+**Null Hypothesis**: The missingness of `description` does not depend on `rating`.

-**Findings**
+**Alternative Hypothesis**: The missingness of `description` does depend on `rating`.

+**Findings**\
 P value: 0.52
 We found that recipes with missing descriptions are slightly more likely to have lower ratings.
 However, the difference is not substantial, suggesting that while there may be a weak dependency, it is not a strong predictor.
 This suggests that description missingness is still best classified as **Missing completely at Random (MCAR)**.